-Generally speaking, professional counselors are people who help guide and advise clients through many different areas of life.
-The job specifics vary based on the demographics of the people being counseled, but a counselor is always tasked with being a collaborator with clients to identify goals and solutions to problems which create challenges.
-For example, some counselors work in schools with children, while others focus on resolving conflicts within relationships.
+A counselor definition consists of many components.
+Generally speaking, professional counselors are people who guide and advise clients through several different areas and stages of their life.
+The job specifics vary based on the demographics and needs of those receiving counseling services, but a counselor almost always collaborates with clients to identify goals and solutions to problems.

 Career Paths with a Master’s in Counseling

-One option is a mental health counselor.
-These counselors are experts on a wide array of issues such as anxiety, grief, trauma, substance abuse and even phobias, and they generally work with clients dealing with mental health issues or experiencing distress.
-These counselors help promote mental health and help to find solutions for how to deal with challenges.
+Mental health counselors are experts on a wide array of issues such as depression, anxiety, grief, trauma, substance abuse and even phobias.
+Depending on the work setting, mental health counselors may operate under different job titles, according to the National Alliance on Mental Health.
+But generally, they work with clients struggling with ongoing mental health issues or experiencing distress.
 Mental health counselors may also work as a part of an individual’s treatment team.

-What is the Employment Outlook for a Counselor?
+What Is the Employment and Salary Outlook for a Counselor?

 What Does a Social Worker Do?

 The professional realms of social work and counseling often overlap.
-Generally speaking, social workers work with clients to utilize services within the community in order to solve a specific problem or issue.
+Generally speaking, becoming a social worker means committing to a career in which you’ll direct clients to find services within the community to help them solve a specific problem or issue.

 What Does a Counselor Do?

 For example, counselors might work with married couples to help sort out issues and establish better communication.
-They might also work with people who have mental health disorders or are recovering addicts.
-For example, though a counselor and social worker may both work with the unemployed, the counselor might focus more on the emotional aspects of dealing with a traumatic layoff, while the social worker helps clients navigate an employment office.
+They might also work with people who have mental health disorders or who are recovering addicts.
+Though a counselor and social worker may both work with unemployed individuals, the counselor might focus more on the emotional aspects of a traumatic layoff while the social worker would help the client navigate an unemployment office.